 Seven Springs, Hidden Valley, Blue Knob, and Mystic Mountain

 Looking for a challenge on the slopes?
 Within several hours driving distance, you can “schuss” down some delightful runs.
 Seven Springs Mountain Resort, located in Pennsylvania’s Laurel Mountains, is the state’s largest ski resort.
-It is approximately a one hour drive from Pittsburgh, and in addition, to skiing, snowboarding, and snow tubing, there is indoor fun as well.
+It is approximately a one hour drive from Pittsburgh, and in addition to skiing, snowboarding, and snow tubing, there is indoor fun too.
 The lodge offers bowling and miniature golf as well as a spa.

 Also in the Laurel Mountains is Hidden Valley Resort, the fifth largest ski resort in the state.
 Hidden Valley recently added an outdoor skating rink to its array of winter activities.